sourcehut-mirrors/chawan/doc/config.md

 <td>link-hint-chars</td>
 <td>string</td>
 <td>abcdefghijklmnoprstuvxyz</td>
-<td>A string of characters to use in `cmd.pager.toggleLinkHints`.
+<td>A string of characters to use in `toggleLinkHints`.
+Any Unicode
-Any Unicode codepoint is accepted, and they are ordered as specified in this option.</td>
+codepoint is accepted, and they are ordered as specified in this option.</td>
 </tr>

 </table>